-Report published: 30 June 2018
+Report published: 10 June 2019

-CLX System ID: 149 365 ISBN: 978-1-74272-217-7
+CLX System ID: 149 365 ISBN: forthcoming

 The Wandoan CSG Development Story

 The 'Wandoan CSG-Development story' was developed in consultation with key members of the Wandoan and district community.
 These included representatives of: Wandoan businesses, community organisations, and local government.
 The individuals participating in this consultation were asked to discuss and comment on statistical data on 'indicators' of social and economic impact.
 These discussions provided a local point of view and insight into the 'Wandoan CSG-Development story', to be used in combination with the publicly available data.
 The following indicators were discussed: